 With SmartDeploy, all you have to do is build your golden image and click a few buttons to deploy it across your devices.
 To make life even simpler, we built a robust repository with more than 1,500 device drivers to make building your golden image feel like a cafeteria-style experience.
 Our hardware-independent solution makes it possible to build golden images that play nicely with your devices.
 And even better, we offer virtual reference machines — because no sysadmin we know has the budget or the patience to deal with dozens of machines that exist solely to store unique images.

-Together, WDS and MDT get the job done.
-But they’re not exactly known for being the most efficient way to image.
+Together, WDS and MDT got the job done alright before MDT's retirement.
+But they were never really known for being the most efficient way to image.
 SmartDeploy is an end-to-end solution that gets the entire job done — because it’s been way too long since you’ve had a proper lunch break, my sysadmin friend.

 Simplify and unify your Windows imaging and deployment processes